Brad Halsey

 Bradford Alexander Halsey (February 14, 1981 – October 31, 2014) was an American professional baseball pitcher.
 He played in Major League Baseball for the New York Yankees in 2004, for the Arizona Diamondbacks in 2005, and for the Oakland Athletics in 2006.

 Amateur career

 Halsey attended Westfield High School in Houston, Texas.
-He then attended Hill College where he dominated with 11 wins along with his SS Dustin Murphy and many other players in Hillsboro TX.
+He then attended Hill College where he dominated with 11 wins.
 Then enrolled at the University of Texas at Austin, where he was the ace starting pitcher for the Texas Longhorn baseball team.
 After the 2001 season, he played collegiate summer baseball with the Chatham A's of the Cape Cod Baseball League.
 With Halsey, the Longhorns won the 2002 College World Series.

 Professional career

 New York Yankees (2002–2004)

 The New York Yankees selected Halsey in the eighth round of the 2002 Major League Baseball Draft.
 He signed with the Yankees, receiving a $130,000 signing bonus.
 Halsey spent most of the 2004 season with the Columbus Clippers of the Class AAA International League, pitching to an 11–4 win–loss record with a 2.63 earned run average (ERA) in 144 innings.
 He posted a 2.95 strikeout-to-walk ratio (109-to-37), while opponents batted .237 against him with eight home runs.

 The Yankees gave him a spot in their pitching rotation on June 19, 2004.
 He won his first game against the Los Angeles Dodgers.
 In seven starts and a relief appearance, Halsey finished with a 1–3 record, 25 strikeouts, and a 6.47 ERA in 32 innings.